kodecocodes/swift-algorithm-club/Array2D/README.markdown

 let myCookie = cookies[column, row]
 ```

 Internally, `Array2D` uses a single one-dimensional array to store the data.
-The index of an object in that array is given by `(row ⨉ numberOfColumns) + column`.
+The index of an object in that array is given by `(row x numberOfColumns) + column`.
 But as a user of `Array2D` you don't have to worry about that; you only have to think in terms of "column" and "row", and let `Array2D` figure out the details for you.
 That's the advantage of wrapping primitive types into a wrapper class or struct.

 And that's all there is to it.